arke-industries/Protogen/README.md

 `global` are mutually exclusive.
 Any non-mutually-exclusive attributes may be combined.

-An approxmiate reference grammar, using antlr4, is provided in `Protogen.g4`.
+A reference grammar, using antlr4, is provided in `Protogen.g4`.
+Any divergence is a bug in the implementation.
-Note that it is incorrect: due to the ambiguity between a comment and a property, it considers `in = u32;` to be a comment.

 Object Layout
 -------------